Digital twinning of self-sensing structures using the statistical finite element method: Results and discussion

-Figure~\ref{fig:pUgivY501} depicts the prior and posterior densities of the axial FE strains and the measured strains at \mbox{$t = 1~\text{s}$}, \mbox{$t=2~\text{s}$}, and \mbox{$t=3~\text{s}$}.
-For the FE strains, in addition to the mean, the corresponding 95\% confidence regions are also plotted.
+In Figure~\ref{fig:pUgivY501} the prior and posterior densities of the axial FE strains and the measured strains at \mbox{$t = 1~\text{s}$}, \mbox{$t=2~\text{s}$}, and \mbox{$t=3~\text{s}$} are plotted.
+For the FE strains, in addition to the mean, the corresponding 95\% confidence regions are plotted.
 Observe how the mean of the posterior FE strain lies much closer than the prior FE strain to the measured strains.
 It is also evident that the uncertainty in the prior FE strains is significantly reduced by conditioning them on the sensor measurements.
 In the corresponding Figure~\ref{fig:pZgivY501} the posterior densities of the true system response at \mbox{$t = 1~\text{s}$}, \mbox{$t=2~\text{s}$}, and \mbox{$t=3~\text{s}$} are shown.
 The respective confidence regions encompass all the strain measurements and their mean is always visually very close to the mean of the data.
-These results clearly demonstrate that the FE strains conditioned on the measured strains (i.e. black lines in Figure~\ref{fig:pUgivY501}), provide an improvement of strain prediction over the unconditioned FE strain results.
+These results clearly demonstrate that the FE strains conditioned on the measured strains (i.e. black curves in Figure~\ref{fig:pUgivY501}) provide an improvement of strain prediction over the unconditioned FE strain results.
 Moreover, the 95\% confidence regions provide a quantifiable method for identifying anomalous sensor readings.
+As a further note, observe that the confidence interval of $p(\ary z | \ary y)$ in Figure \ref{fig:pZgivY501} is wider than the confidence interval of $p(\ary u | \ary y)$ in Figure \ref{fig:pUgivY501} due to the contribution of the inferred mismatch term.